grafana/k6-learn/Modules/III-k6-Intermediate/11-Creating-and-using-custom-metrics.md

 In [Understanding k6 results](../II-k6-Foundations/03-Understanding-k6-results.md), you learned how to interpret the metrics that k6 reports by default.
 But what if you want to measure something else that k6 doesn't keep track of?

-k6 allows you to create your own custom metrics within your script.
-Once you've defined what you want measured, k6 collects the measurements during the test and reports your custom metrics along with the built-in ones in the end-of-test summary report.
+You can create your own custom metrics within your script.
+Once you've defined what you want to measure, k6 collects the measurements during the test and reports your custom metrics along with the built-in ones in the end-of-test summary report.

 ## Types of metrics

-There are four types of custom metrics that you can create, and each one measures a different kind of data.
+There are [four types](https://k6.io/docs/using-k6/metrics/#metric-types) of [custom metrics](https://k6.io/docs/using-k6/metrics/#custom-metrics) that you can create, and each one measures a different kind of data.

 ### Counter